phrixx/dms_python1/README.md

 3. Monitor for new CSV files in the configured directory
 4. Process duty status updates and sync to AtHoc
 5. Log all activities and manage processed files

+### Windows Automation
+For automated execution on Windows, see the **[Windows Scheduler Setup Guide](windows_scheduler_setup.md)** which includes:
+- Task Scheduler configuration for every minute execution
+- PowerShell and Batch wrapper scripts
+- Process management and error handling
+- Performance optimization tips

 ### Manual User Mapping Sync
 ```python